TESS-Laboratory/Cunliffe_et_al_replicated_EC/README.md

 ## This repo contains the following scripts
 *analysis_and_visualization.r*
-Main script with analysis and visualization of half-hourly fluxes from the conventional and low-cost systems, including gapfilling time series in REdddyProc.
+Main script with analysis and visualization of half-hourly fluxes from the conventional and low-cost systems.
 NB.
-Ideally this large script would be separated out into its constituent parts.
+Ideally this large script would be separated out into its constituent parts (esp. the time series gap filling in REdddyProc and the footprint analysis).

 *climate_analysis.R script*
 Main script for analysing the climate data (missing PET calculations).